PBScaler: A Bottleneck-aware Autoscaling Framework for Microservice-based Applications

 To evaluate whether the TopoRank algorithm can effectively locate PBs caused by burst workloads, we injected exceptions, such as CPU overload, memory overflow, and network congestion, into Online Boutique and Train Ticket through Chaos Mesh.
 These exceptions are typically caused by high-workload conditions.
 The TopoRank algorithm was used to analyze the metrics and identify performance bottlenecks for these exceptions.
 The localization results were then compared to MicroRCA \cite{wu2020microrca}, a baseline method for microservice root cause analysis. $AC@k$ measures the accuracy of the real PBs in the top-$k$ results, and $Avg@k$ is the average accuracy at the top-$k$ results.
 These metrics can be calculated as follows.

-where $A$ represents the set of microservices, and $RT@k$ refers to the top-k microservices in the ranking list.
+where $A$ represents the set of exceptions, and $RT@k$ refers to the top-$k$ microservices in the ranking list.
 Fig. \ref{fig:PBA-performance} presents the $AC@1$ and $Avg@5$ values of TopoRank and MicroRCA across different microservice applications.
 The results indicate that TopoRank performs better than MicroRCA in both metrics.
 This is primarily due to the fact that TopoRank takes into account both the anomaly potential and microservice dependencies when performing Personalized PageRank.

 The primary purpose of bottleneck location is to narrow down the strategy space and expedite the discovery of the optimal strategy.
 We perform GA iterations on both PBs and all microservices to demonstrate the influence of bottleneck localization on optimization.
-Fig. \ref{fig:fitness-iteration-train} depicts the iterative process under the microservice systems and demonstrates that as the population (Pop) increases, the PB-aware strategy significantly outperforms the approach that scales for all microservices in terms of fitness.
+Fig. \ref{fig:fitness-iteration-train} depicts the iterative process under the microservice systems and demonstrates that as the population increases, the PB-aware strategy significantly outperforms the approach that scales for all microservices in terms of fitness.
 The PB-aware strategy can obtain superior fitness in less than five iterations.
 In contrast, the all-microservices-involved method requires larger populations and more iterations to achieve the same level of fitness.
 This is attributed to the fact that the PB-aware strategy aids the genetic algorithm in reducing the optimization range precisely and accelerating the acquisition of superior solutions.